-Polytechnic programs are tough.
 At BCIT, full-time students can expect to take anywhere from six to nine classes at a time—but this, of course, varies from program to program and from institution to institution.
 The upside to this intensity is that students learn how to manage their time, a soft skill sought after by many employers.
-As challenging as polytechnic programs are, they’re also rewarding on both a personal and professional level.

 Another unique quality of polytechnic programs is that students get to learn and work with the same group of peers (or “cohort”) throughout an entire two- or four-year program.
 This small-group model mirrors typical workplace teams and helps students learn how to closely collaborate with peers, instructors, and industry experts.

 University instructors are well educated—many have master’s degrees and PhDs—and the same can be said about the faculty at polytechnics.
 Plus, many instructors come to the classroom with industry experience under their belts.
 Take BCIT Prosthetics and Orthotics Program Head, Jason Goodnough, for example.
 In addition to being a faculty member, he has an active clinical practice, and—along with a team from BCIT—invented a revolutionary 3D-printed baby helmet.
 This means polytechnic students are gaining valuable knowledge from working professionals, not just reading textbooks.

 Polytechnic institutions work hard to develop meaningful partnerships with industry leaders and stakeholders, and as a result, research projects are designed to solve real-world problems.
 Comparatively, research conducted by universities tends to be based more on theory- and knowledge-sharing.